MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online-auth.md

 ## Permissions and scope for authorization

-[Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) allows you to define and assign **roles** with a set of allowed and/or denied **actions** on specific **scopes**.
+[Azure role-based access control (RBAC)](/azure/role-based-access-control/overview) allows you to define and assign **roles** with a set of allowed and/or denied **actions** on specific **scopes**.
 You can customize these roles and scopes according to your business needs.
 The following examples serve as a starting point that you can extend as necessary.

 For user identity:

-- To control control plane and data plane operations, you can use the built-in role **AzureML Data Scientist** that includes the permission action `Microsoft.MachineLearningServices/workspaces/onlineEndpoints/*/actions`.
+- To manage control plane and data plane operations, you can use the built-in role **AzureML Data Scientist** that includes the permission action `Microsoft.MachineLearningServices/workspaces/onlineEndpoints/*/actions`.
 - To control the operations for a specific endpoint, use the scope `/subscriptions/<subscriptionId>/resourcegroups/<resourceGroupName>/providers/Microsoft.MachineLearningServices/workspaces/<workspaceName>/onlineEndpoints/<endpointName>`.
 - To control the operations for all endpoints in a workspace, use the scope `/subscriptions/<subscriptionId>/resourcegroups/<resourceGroupName>/providers/Microsoft.MachineLearningServices/workspaces/<workspaceName>`.